Jeecabs/rn-take-home-test/README.md

-## Getting Started with Expo React Native App (Dev Client)
+## Getting Started with Expo React Native App (Expo Go)

-This README provides a step-by-step guide to setting up and running an Expo React Native app using the Expo Dev Client.
+This README provides a step-by-step guide to setting up and running an Expo React Native app using Expo Go.

 ### Prerequisites

 Before you start, please ensure that you have the following installed on your machine:

 - Node.js - Install the LTS version (recommended) or the latest version.